Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount (valid through April 2nd).

 There are thousands of West Coast USA tours you can take, so the first thing you have to choose is a few must-see places.
 It may seem complicated to plan this trip at first, especially when you do not have much time.

 To help you choose your perfect West Coast America itinerary, you will discover the main tourist attractions in this section.
 Then, you can design the West Coast USA holiday itinerary that best suits your needs.

 I suggest that as you read through this article, write down the things to do in West Coast America that interest you most on a map to help determine the best itinerary.

-If you like to visit cities, one of the places you cannot miss on the West Coast America is San Francisco, California, a city characterized by the steep slopes and the well-known Lombard street.
+If you like to visit cities, one of the places you cannot miss on the West Coast America is San Francisco.
+This popular city of California, is characterized by the steep slopes and the well-known Lombard street.

-The most popular attraction is the Golden Gate bridge, one of the most famous bridges in the US and a classic in many American films, as seen in Godzilla and Superman.
+The most popular thing to do in San Francisco is visiting the Golden Gate Bridge, one of the most famous bridges in the US and a classic in many American films, as seen in Godzilla and Superman.

 In addition, another interesting activity to do is visiting the Alcatraz Federal Penitentiary whose best-known prisoner was Al Capone.
 It was said that nobody could escape from this maximum-security prison island since the only way was by swimming almost two kilometers in cold and treacherous waters.

 If you are visiting this city, stay in one of the best hotels in San Francisco.